Thadzy/Thadzy-Obsidian/Polar Coordinate.md

 Is the point in the plane located by using distance from the pole and an angle from the reference direction (the polar axis)
 $$(r, \theta)$$
 > Why use Polar Coordinate
->> Use to simplify the problem in circular
+>> Use to simplify the problem in circular or rotation in Physics or Engineering Ex.
+GPS use to determine locations base on distance and direction from the referance point